Happy National Coming Out Day because being content and comfortable with yourself is something that everyone deserves.

 He has physical and emotional scars too… because he has a history.

 Rewinding back to the good-old-bad-old Eighties for instance, and three years after school and college ended I found myself dating fellow Sir Frank Markham pupil Richard Collins for a while, who told me in no uncertain terms, “You’re so far out of the closet that it’s padlocked the door behind you and you’re never ever gonna get back in!”

 Closets are for clothes.
 You keep the mothballs, they’re toxic.
 ‘Cos I ain’t ever going back in, baby!

-Funnily enough, a while back I ran into a fella a year above me at school called John Kincaid – we even shared Margaret Devaney but not at the same time I hasten to add.
+Funnily enough, a while back I ran into a fella a year above me at school called John Kincaid – we even shared Margaret Devaney, the school slut, but not at the same time I hasten to add.
 When he was informed I was making a sojourn back to Bucks he told OMF:

 “Steve Pafford?
 Wow, he was quite a character at school.
 A bit of a legend we’d say now.
 We hadn’t really seen anyone like him before, he was way ahead of his time.
 Nowadays we wouldn’t think anything of it, but in the Eighties he must have had some balls to look like and do what he did.
 Fair play to the geezer.”